dkarthe/webjeda-blog/_posts/2016-04-14-jekyll-toc.md

 Download the zip file: [jekyll-table-of-contents](https://github.com/ghiculescu/jekyll-table-of-contents/archive/master.zip){:rel='nofollow'}{:target="_blank"}.
 Thanks to [Alex Ghiculescu](https://github.com/ghiculescu){:rel='nofollow'}{:target="_blank"} for this repository.
 Don't forget to give a star to TOC repository if it works for you.

-SO the repository you just downloaded has a single JavaScript file ```toc.js``` which is enough for creating Table of Contents.
+So the repository you just downloaded has a single JavaScript file ```toc.js``` which is enough for creating Table of Contents.

-### Step 2: Install script in Jekyll repository
+### Step 2: Install the script in Jekyll repository

 Place the ```toc.js``` inside your repository somewhere.
 Maybe inside a folder called **js** where all your scripts are placed.

 Now call this JavaScript file where you want the TOC to show up.
-Usually, all the posts are using **post layout**.
-If you want to be shown on pages then call it on **page layout**.
-And if you want it everywhere then it is wise to call the file in **default layout**.
+Usually, all the posts require TOC.
+So you can call it in the **post layout**.
+If you want it to be shown on pages then call it on **page layout**.
+And if you want it everywhere then it is wise to call the file in the **default layout**.

-Add this line of code in whichever layout file you would like.
+Add this line of code in the layout file you would like the TOC to appear.
 {% highlight html %}
 <sript src="/path/to/toc.js"></sript>
 {% endhighlight %}